rcornwell/sims/SEL32/taptools/README.md

            output - stdout >file to be written with sdt image

 diskload - This program reads an MPX load module and stores it into
-           simulated diskfile.
+           a simulated diskfile.
 The MPX 1.X SMD entry for the file is entered into the SMD for the file.
 Will not work for MPX 3.X file systems.